-This is a Porto’s classic heavy looking sandwich, that’s made of two tick pieces of toasted bread, veal or pork steak and different type of stuffed sausages, cold meats and melted cheese.
-The sauce is prepared with tomato, beer and piri-piri (very small spicy red pepper).
+This is a Porto’s classic heavy-looking sandwich, that’s made of two thick pieces of toasted bread, veal or pork steak and different type of stuffed sausages, cold meats, and melted cheese.
+The sauce is prepared with tomato, beer, and piri-piri (very small spicy red pepper).
 I’m ashamed to admit that despite visiting Porto two times, I’ve never eaten one.
 It just looks so heavy to me.
 But after talking to friends who tried, it, and said the opposite, I’m planning a trip back to Porto with the ultimate task to eat the best Francesinha there is out there.
 According to Portuenses’ reviews, the best places to try francesinha are: Café Santiago and Yuko.
 Reservations are recommended.

 Photo by Café Santiago

 6. Artisanal Cheese

 Portuguese cheese might not be as famous as French os Swiss cheese, but this is a marketing failure.
 Portugal has some of the best cheeses on the planet.
 And the variety is huge.
 My favorites are Queijo da Ilha (from the Azores islands), Mixed type of cheese – goat, sheep and cow milk, Cheese from Penha Garcia – this is quite strong though.
 You can buy cheeses in the supermarkets or in the gourmet shops for a more refined choice.
 If you want a platter of cheese, go to Queijaria in Lisbon.

 This is more about the traditional bread from Madeira – o bolo de caco.
 It’s like no other bread I tried and is delicious.
 Except on Madeira island, you can try it Lisbon and for sure in Porto, too.
 For Lisbon, I can recommend O Prego da Peixaria, where you can eat this bread with veal steak, tuna or mushroom hamburger.